Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Colds Embrace**: Whenever you deal cold damage to a creature you can try to bind one target to true ice, they must succeed a constitution saving throw (dc: 14 or your spell save dc, whatever is the higher), on a failure they are restrained.
 The creature can try to break free during their turn, or another creature can help them out spending their action.
 Once this effect is used, it cannot be used again until 30 seconds pass.

-_You have a +2 to damage and attack rolls using this magical weapon_
+_You have +2 to damage and attack rolls using this magical weapon_

 ---